-The busy lives we lead can make it seem like healthy eating will take too much time and effort.
+The busy lives we lead can make it seem like healthy eating takes time and effort.
+But changing just a few habits can make a big difference.
 Here are some tips to help:

-Setting aside a regular shopping time to re-stock the kitchen is a good idea.
+Setting aside a regular shopping time to re-stock the kitchen with healthy food.
+This will mean you come home to food and don’t get stuck ordering take-away and convenience food, which is usually high in salt, sugar and saturated fat.
 If this is a challenge, try shopping online or set up a home delivery arrangement with your local fruit shop.

 When you do have time, such as on the weekend, batch cook and freeze meals to save cooking time when you’re busy.
-Rice, pasta and cooked legumes can also be frozen in meal-sized portions and reheated when you need them.
+Rice, pasta and cooked legumes can also be frozen in meal-sized portions, reheated and added to another recipe when you need them.